 The Company accounts for the options granted to non-employees prior to their vesting date in accordance with ASC 505-50, Equity-Based Payments to Non-Employees.
 Because these options do not contain specific performance provisions, there is no measurement date of fair value until the options vest.
 Therefore, the fair value of the options granted and outstanding prior to their vesting date is remeasured each reporting period.
 The fair value was determined using the Black-Scholes model.
-There were no non-employee stock options granted during 2012 and 2011.
+There were no non-employee stock options granted during 2013 and 2012.
 The values attributable to the non-vested portion of the non-employee stock options have been amortized over the service period on a graded vesting method and the vested portion of these stock options was remeasured at each vesting date.
-Stock compensation expense with respect to unvested non-employee stock options totaled \$0, \$8 and \$19 for 2012, 2011 and 2010, respectively.
+Stock compensation expense with respect to unvested non-employee stock options totaled \$0, \$0 and \$8 for 2013, 2012 and 2011, respectively.

 Once these non-employee stock option grants have fully vested, the awards no longer fall within the scope of ASC 505-50.
 Because the stock options require settlement by the Company's delivery of registered shares and because the tax withholding provisions in the awards allow the stock options to be partially net-cash settled, these vested stock options are no longer eligible for equity classification and are, thus, accounted for as derivative liabilities under FASB ASC 815 until the stock options are ultimately either exercised or forfeited.
 Accordingly, the vested non-employee stock options are classified as liabilities and remeasured at fair value through earnings at each reporting period.
-During 2012, 2011 and 2010, \$179, \$23 and (\$165), respectively, of income (expense) was recorded as a result of the remeasurement of the fair value of these stock options.
-As of December 31, 2012 and 2011, respectively, fully vested stock options to acquire 38 and 34 shares of common stock held by non-employee consultants remained unexercised and a liability of \$78 and \$208 was included in accrued liabilities in the Consolidated Balance Sheets as of December 31, 2012 and 2011, respectively.
+During 2013, 2012 and 2011, \$(272), \$179 and \$23, respectively, of (expense) income was recorded as a result of the remeasurement of the fair value of these stock options.
+As of December 31, 2013 and 2012, fully vested stock options to acquire 38 shares of common stock held by non-employee consultants remained unexercised and a liability of \$350 and \$78 was included in accrued liabilities in the Consolidated Balance Sheets as of December 31, 2013 and 2012, respectively.